 “It saves time and money, and it is the best way to track intake and caloric regulations,” he says.

 “The times when most people’s diets go wrong are when they have failed to plan,” he explains.
 “It’s not usually the intentional binge that derails people; rather, it’s the lack of planning that eventually leads to overeating.”

 But is finding the time to prep really a burden?

 “You need to prioritize your diet,” Wilson states.

-> Most people fail because if they are not honest with themselves, they really aren’t making it a priority.
-People often say that they ‘can’t’ stick to a plan due to their schedule or kids; however, I be if they were offered a million dollars to stick to a meal plan, then they could make it work.”
+Most people fail because if they are not honest with themselves, they really aren’t making it a priority.
+People often say that they ‘can’t’ stick to a plan due to their schedule or kids; however, if they were offered a million dollars to stick to a meal plan, then they could make it work.”

-> Another option is meal services, which offer ready-made nutritious food selections designed to make your life easier.
+Another option is meal services, which offer ready-made nutritious food selections designed to make your life easier.
 If you decide to go that route, “Make sure they are established and have a rating with the Better Business Bureau,” advises Akhigbe.
 “Try and get testimonials on the quality of food as well as the taste.
 Make sure the establishment is clean and passes health inspections.
 If they state in their advertisement that they are using organic, whole foods, they need to be able to prove their statement by having available literature to reference.”

 If you insist on DIY, devoting one or two days to cooking in bulk can save you time.